Jbleezy/BO2-Reimagined/README.md

 * Pack-a-Punch

 ### Die Rise
+* Moved weapon locker to the downstairs fridge
 * Zombies no longer spawn in the Upper Blue Highrise zone when in the Trample Steam zone
 * Zombies no longer spawn in the zone next to the AN94 when in the AN94 zone while the debris is closed
 * Navcard table automatically crafted